michael-milette/moodle-filter_filtercodes/README.md

 * {glyphicon glyphicon-...} : Insert Glyphicons icon.
 Note: Glyphicons Font/CSS must be loaded as part of your theme.
 * {note}content{/note} : Enables you to include a note which will not be displayed.
 * {help}content{/help} : Enables you to create popup help icons just like Moodle does.
+* {info}content{/info} : Enables you to create popup help icons just like the popup Help icons but with an "i" information icon.
 * {highlight}{/highlight} : Highlight text.
 NOTE: Must only be used within a paragraph.
 * {profile_field_shortname} : Display's custom profile field.
 Replace "shortname" with the shortname of a custom profile field all in lowercase.
 NOTE: Will not display if custom profile field's settings are set to **Not Visible**.
 * {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.